jasonbot/weblog/content/engineering-virtues/be-an-iceberg.md

 Do not operate at 100% capacity at all times, aim to operate at 80% so that when you _really_ need to you can crank up your productivity in a sustainable way.

 Always have a strategic reserve of competence.

+> This is not an advocacy of actual laziness, it is pace-setting to prevent burnout.